SandyQiigo/FirstRepo/README.md

 5:22pm I am yetanotherdeveloper, and I think I am the king, so I can do whatever I want in my own branch over here. so there.

 5:16pm checked out new branch called rebasing-demo-1 and added this line of code.

+5:17pm more changes on this branch called rebasing-demo-1 and added this line of code BEFORE REBASING.